walter-a-jablonowski/markdownify/README.md

 # markdownify

-Turn plain content in markdown.
+Simple helper.
+Turn any plain content in markdown.
 Insert in one of the files in /src.

 ## Copyright and License